alcidesrh/laravel-generic-resource/readme.md

     |
      */
     // configure route and prefix
-    // e.g. to have this route https://yourdomain/agnostic/items for items list
+    // e.g. to have this route https://yourdomain/products/items for items list
-    // change prefix: agnostic and list_route_name: items 'route' => [
+    // change 'prefix' key value to 'products' and 'list_route_name' key value to 'items' 'route' => [

         //Route's prefix for generic CRUD(create, read, update and delete) operations